Uniting Church

 2 manuals, 13 speaking stops, 3 couplers, mechanical action

-The renowned Victorian organbuilder George Fincham was to set up a branch of his business in Adelaide in 1881.
-Under Arthur Hobday, apprentice made junior partner, and Josiah Dodd, the firm of Fincham and Hobday built perhaps ten new organs and rebuilt many others before Dodd purchased the business in 1894.
+Victorian organ builder George Fincham set up his Adelaide branch in 1881.
+Under Arthur Hobday, apprentice made junior partner, and Josiah Dodd, the firm of Fincham & Hobday built perhaps 10 new organs and rebuilt many others before Dodd purchased the business in 1894.

 Claribel